 Rudi also examined the effect of having an upper entrance in winter.
-Upper entrances are standard practice in deep snow areas, not only to permit cleansing flights, but a perceived necessity in venting moist, humid air from the hive to prevent condensation on the inner cover.
+Upper entrances are standard practice in deep snow areas, not only to permit cleansing flights, but a perceived necessity everywhere in venting moist, humid air from the hive (in particular to prevent condensation on the inner cover).
 Note that where Rudi uses only bottom entrances, he keeps the entrance clear of snow.

 Examination of hive sensor data revealed that colonies with upper entrances experienced *higher* humidity and more extreme temperature swings that hives without upper entrances.
 Hives with no upper entrance had more constant interior temperature and, *when a quilt box was added and the roof heavily insulated*, experienced no condensation on the inner cover above the cluster.

 Tracking hive weights revealed that colonies with no upper entrance, wrapped and with insulated tops consumed fewer stores in winter (preventing starvation during cold spells), and more of their stores in later winter/spring.
 Because they conserved stores, they were able to use those stores to make baby bees in late winter/spring rather than to generate heat calories in winter.

-The result of this configuration (no upper entrance, quilt box, heavily insulated roof) was that colonies arrived in spring with an average of 3 to 4 more frames of brood.
+The result of this configuration (no upper entrance, quilt box, heavily insulated roof, wrapped stack) was that colonies arrived in spring with an average of 3 to 4 more frames of brood.
 That allowed a larger April colony, giving the beekeeper better options for colony management.

 All photos below credit to Rudi Peters, Skeena Valley Apiary.

 Fall 2018 Update: